-Many lower value claims are now processed through the Ministry of Justice Portal.
-The upper value of claims which may be handled in this way has increased to £25,000 and the types of case which may be processed now include Public Liability and Employers Liability, as well as the Road Traffic Accidents for which the Portal was first designed.
+Many lower value claims are now processed through the Ministry of Justice Claims Portal ('the Portal').
+The upper value of claims which may be handled in this way is £25,000 and the types of case which may be processed now includes Public Liability ('PL') and Employers Liability ('EL'), as well as the Road Traffic Accident ('RTA') claims for which the Portal was first designed.
 The levels of fixed fees available for work processed through the Portal are such that many firms now use individuals who do not hold any formal legal qualification to process claims.
 Such claims handlers may have school leaving qualifications, general administrative work experience, or a degree in a subject other than law.

 This standard of competence is designed to assist firms in planning and delivering on-the-job training for Portal Claims Handlers.
 APIL issues certificates of competence to those who have been certified as meeting the standard.
-Competence may be certified in relation to one or all of RTA, EL and PL claims.
+Competence may be certified in relation to one or all of

+RTA, EL and PL claims.
 This recognises that, in some firms, an individual may process one type of claim only.